Amb-general/airbnb-clone-project/README.md

 ### 📈 Admin Dashboard (optional/bonus)
 An admin interface (if implemented) allows for management of users, properties, and bookings.
 This feature is useful for monitoring the platform and moderating content.
+## API Security

+Securing the backend APIs is critical for protecting user data, transactions, and overall system integrity in the Airbnb clone project.
+Below are the key security measures that will be implemented:

+### 🔐 Authentication
+We use token-based authentication (e.g., JWT) to verify user identities before granting access to protected resources.
+Only registered users with valid credentials can log in and interact with their data.

+### 🛡️ Authorization
+Role-based access control ensures users can only perform actions they are allowed to.
+For example, guests cannot create property listings, and only the property owner can modify or delete their listings.

+### 🚦 Rate Limiting
+To prevent abuse (e.g., brute-force attacks or spamming endpoints), we implement rate limiting on API requests.
+This protects both the server and other users by ensuring fair usage of resources.

+### 🔒 Data Encryption
+All communication between the client and server is secured via HTTPS to prevent data interception.
+Sensitive information such as passwords is stored using hashing algorithms like bcrypt.

+### 🧾 Input Validation & Sanitization
+API inputs are validated and sanitized to prevent injection attacks such as SQL injection or cross-site scripting (XSS).
+This reduces the risk of attackers exploiting the system through malformed requests.

+---

+### Why Security Matters

+Security is crucial for maintaining user trust and protecting sensitive information such as personal details and payment data.
+Without proper security controls, users and their information are at risk of exposure or manipulation.
+Additionally, a secure API helps the sy